-he Caoineag (pronounced KHOO-nyak) is a Scottish spirit, similar to the Irish banshee.
-Her name derives from the Gaelic caoin, meaning weep, and caiodh, meaning mourn, and she is one of the Fuath, malevolent water spirits that inhabit Scotland’s waters.
+The Caoineag (KHOO-nyak) is a Scottish spirit similar to the Irish banshee.
+Her name derives from the Gaelic caoin, meaning weep, and caoidh, meaning mourn.
+She is one of the Fuath, the malevolent spirits or fairies that inhabit Scotland’s waters.

-Each clan has it’s own Caoineag attached to it who foretells the death of clan members and mourns for those slain in combat.
+Each clan has it’s own Caoineag attached to it that foretells the death of clan members and mourns for those slain in combat.
 She is very rarely seen but her wailing and weeping can be heard at night near waterfalls, streams, and other bodies of water.
-When her cries are heard the question is asked, Co tha sid? -Who is that?
-And the answer is given, Co ach Caoineachag, co ach Caoineachag bheag a bhroin. –Who but Caoineachag, who but little Caoineachag of the sorrow.
+When her cries are heard the question is asked, Co tha siad?
+Who is that?
+And the answer is given, Co ach Caoineachag, co ach Caoineachag bheag a bhroin.
+Who but Caoineag, who but little Caoineag of the sorrow.

 A dortadh deoir a sula,

 A gul ’s a caoidh cor Clann Domhuill,

 Fath mo leoin! nach d’ eisd an cumha.

 Tha caoidh us caoineadh am beinn a cheo,

 Tha gul is glaodhaich am beinn a cheo,